pombase/website/frontend/src/docs/faq/how-can-i-find-s-pombe-genes-associated-with-human-disease.md

-g# How can I find *S. pombe* genes associated with human disease?
+# How can I find *S. pombe* genes associated with human disease?
 <!-- pombase_categories: Orthology,Finding data -->

 *S. pombe* genes whose human orthologs have been implicated in disease